Pseudotumor cerebri (idiopathic intracranial hypertension)

 Obesity

-Obese women of childbearing age are more likely to develop the disorder.
+Women who are obese and of childbearing age are more likely to develop idiopathic intracranial hypertension.

 Substances linked to secondary intracranial hypertension include: